-Quick Answer: Best Blog-to-Video Tools by Use Case
+Quick Picks: Best Blog to Video Tools by Use Case

 Best overall for article conversion: Pictory (paste URL, get video in 12 minutes) Best for custom branding: Lumen5 (extensive brand kit controls) Best for talking head + article: Synthesia (AI avatar reads your content) Best for editing existing video: Descript (turn podcasts/videos into clips) Best for faceless YouTube: Synthesia + Pictory combination

-I converted the same blog article across all platforms:
+The same blog article was converted across all platforms:

 - 1,500 words on productivity tools